Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Introduction

-This work is most closely related to Multi-Agent Execution Delay Replanning (MAEDeR) \cite{Hanou2024}, which addresses a stricter subset of delay replanning problems, where the originally delayed agent must recover without affecting the plans of any other agents.
-Like MAEDeR, our approach uses the Safe Interval Path Planning (SIPP) \cite{Phillips2011} state space to encode when resources are not used by other agents.
-With this problem representation, optimal single-agent plans for all start times can be efficiently computed \cite{Thomas2023}, by treating other agents as moving obstacles. \citet{Hanou2024} use this to shift replanning to be `in advance', and recover from some execution conflicts instantly by looking up a new plan for the delayed agent in its any-start-time plan.
-While the resulting multi-agent plan is safe, MAEDeR does not necessarily provide an optimal solution, as it is based on the assumption that the plans of agents other than the delayed agent cannot be modified.
+This work is closely related to Multi-Agent Execution Delay Replanning (MAEDeR) \cite{Hanou2024}, which addresses a stricter subset of delay replanning problems, where the originally delayed agent must recover without affecting the plans of any other agents.
+Like MAEDeR, our approach uses the Safe Interval Path Planning (SIPP) state space to encode when resources are not used by other agents \cite{Phillips2011}.
+With this problem representation, optimal single-agent plans for all start times can be efficiently computed \cite{Thomas2023}, by treating other agents as moving obstacles. \citet{Hanou2024} used this to shift replanning to be `in advance', and recover from some execution conflicts instantly by looking up a new plan for the delayed agent in its any-start-time plan.
+While the resulting multi-agent plan is safe, MAEDeR does not necessarily provide an optimal solution, as it assumes that the plans of agents other than the delayed agent cannot be modified.

-In comparison to MAEDeR, because we allow for the delay of other agents, we can reduce the overall delay.
-This method, called FlexSIPP, still provides near-instant delay replanning, and the required precomputation runs in polynomial time.
+Compared to MAEDeR and SIPP-based replanning, because we allow delaying other agents, we can reduce overall delay.
+Our method, called FlexSIPP, still provides near-instant delay replanning, and the required precomputation runs in polynomial time.
 FlexSIPP was originally described by \citet{Kemmeren2025} as a railway-specific approach.
-In this paper, we formalize FlexSIPP and generalize it to include the multi-agent path replanning setting with continuous time, demonstrating that we can efficiently replan a single agent, either because it is delayed or because its initial plan fails for other reasons.
+In this paper, we formalize FlexSIPP and generalize it to a multi-agent, continuous-time, path-replanning setting, showing that we can efficiently replan a single agent when it is delayed or its initial plan fails for other reasons.
+FlexSIPP provides two use cases: precompute the any-start-time plan for any delayed agent to determine the tipping point, or quickly handle a single delay by returning a plan that minimizes total delay.
+If only delaying agents with flexibility does not yield a plan, we quickly determine so and require full replanning.

-To evaluate the effectiveness of FlexSIPP, we analyze a real-world case study of a defective high-speed line and the process of rerouting the affected trains in the regular network in the Netherlands.
-We identify the tipping points in relation to the regular trains in the network so that we can plan the rerouted train in between them.
-As the Dutch railway network is densely used, we show the need for using agents' temporal flexibility to find a feasible solution.